StarostinV/GIWAXS_GUI/README.md

 ![overview](giwaxs_gui/static/readme/gui-overview-2.png)

+The program provides different tools for visualizing, detecting and fitting Bragg reflections with circular or rotational symmetry on diffraction images.
-The program allows to find and fit circular segments of higher intensities and discover their radial and angular positions for further analysis.
+The corresponding angular and radial positions and sizes of detected diffraction reflections can be saved for further analysis.

 The graphical interface consists of several functional widgets that can be dragged over the window, resized and hidden to optimize the analysis.
-One can show/hide widgets by clicking on corresponding icons on the top left widget toolbar.
+One can show/hide widgets by clicking on corresponding icons on the top left toolbar.
 Main widgets are:

 * File manager (left)
 * Image viewer (top center)